aadarsh1810/Predictive-Analytics-Sourcing-Cost-Forecasting-Project/README.md

     cd Predictive-Analytics-Sourcing-Cost-Forecasting-Project
     ```

-3. Open and run the Jupyter Notebook `Sourcing_Cost_Prediction.ipynb` using Jupyter Notebook or JupyterLab.
+3. Open and run the Jupyter Notebook `Sourcing_Cost_Prediction.ipynb` using Jupyter Notebook or Google Colab.

 ## Requirements